Roles of $U(1)$ axial anomaly effects in cold and dense two-color QCD with $2+2$ flavors: Model

 Since the chiral condensate is a $J^P=0^+$ operator carrying no quark numbers or isospins, the spontaneous breakdown of $SU(8)$ is triggered by emergence of mean fields of $\sigma_{qq}$ and $\sigma_{QQ}$:

 within the present LSM framework.
 Besides, in principle all the $J^P=0^+$ diquarks corresponding to $B_{qq}$, $B_{Qq}$ and $B_{QQ}$ are capable of being condensed when the chemical potentials are adequately large.
-In the following analysis, we will present demonstrations with which only the mean field of $B_{qq}$ is generated.
-When choosing a phase such that the diquark condensate is pure real, the mean field is given by
+In the following analysis, we will present demonstrations with which only the mean field of $B_{qq}$ is generated.\footnote{As long as we stick to small $\mu_q$ regime this assumption is correct.
+Possibility of emergence of the heavy diquark condensates $\langle B_{QQ}\rangle$ from viewpoints of the $U(1)_A$ anomaly effects will be discussed at the end of Sec.~\ref{sec:HadronMass}.} When choosing a phase such that the diquark condensate is pure real, the mean field is given by

 from Table~\ref{tab:HadronP}.

 Substituting Eq.~(\ref{SigmaDef}) into the Lagrangian~(\ref{LSM8}) with the field parametrization in Table.~\ref{tab:HadronP} and Table.~\ref{tab:HadronS}, and only leaving the mean fields~(\ref{PhiMean}) and~(\ref{DeltaMean}), a potential $V_{\rm LSM}$ at mean-field level is obtained to be